captain-calc/textioc/readme.md

 After you have downloaded the repository, put the folder in the *CEdev* directory.
 To build the library, run *build.bat*.
+This script will generate a *.8xv* file and a *.lib* file.
-In order to create programs using the library, he *textioc.h* file should go in the *include* folder under *CEdev*.
-This will generate an *.8xv* file and a *.lib* file.
+In order to create programs using the library, the *textioc.h* file should go in the *include* folder under *CEdev*.
 The *TEXTIOC.lib* should go into the *CEdev/lib/libload* directory.

 **IMPORTANT:** Until further notice, this library is *not* part of the official CE SDK and is currently incomplete.
 If you wish to